PuppyPi/richdatashets-maintenance-tool-google-java/README.md

 # richdatashets-maintenance-tool-google-java
-Version of the Richdatashets Maintenance Tool for Google Sheets/Drive  (in Java)
+Version of the Richdatashets Maintenance Tool for Google Sheets + Google Drive  (in Java)